Background pattern

 During treatment with MIRCERA

-• Your doctor may initiate treatment with MIRCERA if your hemoglobin level is less than or equal to 10 g/dl (6.21 mmol/l).
+• Your doctor may start treatment with MIRCERA if your hemoglobin level is less than or equal to 10 g/dl (6.21 mmol/l).
 After starting treatment, your doctor will maintain your hemoglobin level between 10 and 12 g/dl (7.45 mmol/l).

 • Your doctor will check the amount of iron in your blood before and during treatment with MIRCERA.
 If the amount is too low, your doctor may give you additional treatment.

 • Your doctor will check your blood pressure before and during treatment with MIRCERA.
-If your blood pressure is high and cannot be controlled, either with medication or a special diet, your doctor will interrupt your treatment with MIRCERA or reduce the dose.
+If your blood pressure is high and cannot be controlled, either through medication or a special diet, your doctor will interrupt your treatment with MIRCERA or reduce the dose.

 • Your doctor will check that your hemoglobin level does not exceed a certain value.
 A high hemoglobin level can increase the risk of serious heart or blood vessel problems, which can increase the risk of thrombosis, including pulmonary embolism, myocardial infarction, stroke, and death.